Internship Resources

 Equine Science

-These equine science internships include opportunities varying from ranch work, veterinary centers, therapeutic learning and rehabilitation services.
+Equine science internships include opportunities for ranch work, or with veterinary centers, therapeutic learning and rehabilitation services.

 - Montana Equine Medical and Surgical Center - Equine surgery and medical services